nabbelbabbel/nabbelbabbel.github.io/pages/talksandposters.md

 (March 9th-10th, 2017)

 *Many-Body Energies and Energy Decomposition of Non-Covalent Complexes and Clusters with Subsystem DFT*
-The Ninth Congress of the International Society for Theoretical Chemical Physics, ISTCP 2016, Grand Forks, ND
+9th Triennial Congress of the International Society for Theoretical Chemical Physics, ISTCP 2016, Grand Forks, ND
 (July 17th-22th, 2016)

 *Energy Decomposition in Subsystem DFT*